Amithtraj/gesture-detection/README.md

 1. Access web interface at `http://localhost:8000`
 2. Allow camera access
+3. Use the toggle button to enable or disable mouse control
-3. Perform gestures in front of webcam
+4. Perform gestures in front of webcam:
+   - **Pointing**: Move the cursor like a trackpad (relative movement)
+   - **Fist**: Perform a mouse click
+   - Other gestures (Thumbs Up, Victory, Open Palm) are detected and displayed but do not control the mouse

 ## Detection Logic